EOL/publishing/doc/trait-schema.md

   that is, each statement obtained from a given resource has a different `resource_pk` value.
 Always present.
 The value originates from a `measurementOrFactID` or `associationID` field in the resource DwCA.
+* `supplier` link: links to the Resource node for the resource from which this statement is drawn.
 * `source` property: Value copied from a DwCA.
 Meant to describe the original source of the `Trait` information (since the resource is itself an aggregator).
   Free text.
 Often quite long.
 Semantics unclear.